Curtleigh Productions: Transition to Curtis Enterprises (1962)

 In early March 1962, Curtis and Leigh separated.
 The couple held a press announcement on March 17, 1962 admitting that they had been having difficulty for several years and that shortly after returning from Argentina, Curtis had moved out from their Beverly Hills, California home.
 Curtis and Leigh also explained that they hoped the separation would be temporary and that they would resume their marriage later that year.
 It was at this time that Curtis and Margulies formally activated Curtis Enterprises, though it would take nearly a year for Curtleigh Productions' name to stop appearing in the press.
 It took some time for press representatives to fully catch on to the new name and for the company's projects to be fully shifted to the new corporation; but Curtis also explained that Curtleigh Productions would not be shut down, nor renamed, until the timing was financially appropriate.
 Although all of the current and future films in development were shifted to Curtis Enterprises, Curtleigh Productions remained an active corporation in order to collect previously-established film residuals (percentages) and to see through the release of Taras Bulba, which had been filmed prior to the couple's separation.

 Curtis and Margulies continued working on Playboy, 40 Pounds of Trouble, Soft Sell and Monsieur Cognac through Curtis Enterprises.
 On June 15, 1962 Leigh filed for divorce in the Santa Monica Superior Court, thereby ending any possibility for reconciliation and the resumption of Curtleigh Productions.
 The suit listed community property including 112.5 shares of Curtleigh Productions stock, as well as 50 shares of Curtis Enterprises stock.
 On August 3, 1962, Curtis and Margulies formed a new film production company, Reynard Productions, Incorporated, which would ultimately take over film production work from Curtis Enterprises in 1963, much in the same manner as Curtis Enterprises had taken over Curtleigh Productions' work.

 Following private screenings for press and trade representatives in October and November 1962, Taras Bulba premiered on December 9, 1962 at the Beacon Theatre in New York City.
 The film then opened to several locations in the United States and Canada for Christmas week 1962.
 Taras Bulba was hyped as a major box office attraction but Franz Waxman's score wound up the main attraction.
 The soundtrack was nominated for an Academy Award for Best Music, Score - Substantially Original, a Golden Globe Award for Best Original Score and an International Film Music Critics Award for Best Archival Re-Recording of an Existing Score.
-40 Pounds of Trouble was successfully produced through Curtis Enterprises and distributed by Universal-International Pictures in late 1962, while Monsieur Cognac was retitled Wild and Wonderful, and after several years of development, was successfully produced through Reynard Productions and distributed by Universal Pictures in mid-1964.
+Of the many remaining properties acquired and developed through Curtleigh Productions, only two were later successfully produced: 40 Pounds of Trouble was made through Curtis Enterprises and distributed by Universal-International Pictures in late 1962, while Monsieur Cognac was retitled Wild and Wonderful and, after several years of development, was made through Reynard Productions and Harold Hecht Productions and distributed by Universal Pictures in mid-1964.